DEFNA/defna.org/_posts/2024-01-12-call-for-proposals-for-djangocon-us-2024-website.md

 ## Submission Instructions

 Please provide an electronic copy of your submission to our email address [hello@defna.org](mailto:hello@defna.org).
+We are looking for a fixed bid for the entire project rather than an hourly rate.
 You can also email any questions that you have to our email address.

 We look forward to hearing from you!